DhanashreeKamath/ClubWebsite/README.md

 }
 ```
 ### (b)
-one of valid json test
+one of valid JSON data test
 ```GoodMemberTest1.json
 [
   {